Japan roller coaster halted amid injuries investigation

-(CNN) — A roller coaster in Japan capable of hitting speeds of up to 112 miles an hour is being shut down indefinitely pending an investigation into whether injuries sustained by passengers were linked to the ride.
+(CNN) — A roller coaster in Japan capable of hitting speeds of up to 112 miles per hour is being shut down indefinitely pending an investigation into whether injuries sustained by passengers were linked to the ride.

 A press statement released by the park on August 20 states that the roller coaster will be closed "due to a safety overhaul."